jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

     * list some potential features
     * Are we looking at end to end experience or API design
-    * type of client applications or device
+    * type of client application or device
     * Do we require authentication?
 Analytics?
 Integrating with existing systems?

 * Design according to scale